 Details on Right Size Smoothie and Weight Loss

-Well, it seems that the feedback is mixed on results of Right Size Smoothie as a weight loss supplement.
+It seems that the feedback is mixed on Right Size Smoothie results as a weight loss supplement.
 However, the details on how it works are reasonably clear.
-The product is not designed to work alone and requires a commitment to proper diet and exercise to be potentially useful.
+The product is not designed to work alone and requires a proper diet and exercise commitment to be potentially useful.

 In one YouTube testimonial, a woman describes her experiences with Right Size Smoothie.
-For her, it was a clear success, but she emphasizes the need to change one’s diet and to add moderate exercise to one’s regime for the product to enable one to lose weight – otherwise, it won’t work for you.
+It was a clear success, but she emphasizes the need to change one’s diet and add moderate exercise to one’s regime for the product to enable one to lose weight – otherwise, it won’t work for you.

 How to Use (Take) Right Size Smoothie